effekt-lang/effekt-website/publications.md

 > Jonathan Immanuel Brachthäuser, Philipp Schuster, and Klaus Ostermann.\
 > Tech Report ([PDF](http://ps.informatik.uni-tuebingen.de/publications/brachthaeuser20effekt/))

+The tech report is an extended version of the OOPSLA'20 publication:

+> **"Effects as Capabilities: Effect Handlers and Lightweight Effect Polymorphisms"**.\
+> Jonathan Immanuel Brachthäuser, Philipp Schuster, and Klaus Ostermann.
+2020.\
+> In _Proc.
+ACM Program.
+Lang._, 4 (OOPSLA), Article 126 ([ACM](https://dl.acm.org/doi/10.1145/3428194)).

 The language is the result of several developments.
-In particular, it is the first language to combine a second-class type-system with control effects.
+In particular, it is the first language to combine a second-class type-system with advanced control effects.
-In particular, we compile Effekt programs to capability-passing style, using a monadic impementation of delimited control.
+In particular, we compile Effekt programs to capability-passing style, using a monadic implementation of delimited control.

 You can read more about the language, its predecessors, and important technical details in the following papers, which are ordered by relevance